existedmaster/FinalProject/README.md

 ## FastAPI Calculator Service

-* Now with User Profile & Password Change !
+### Now with User Profile & Password Change !
-To perfrom a password change or update your profile Register or Login
+To perform a password change or update your profile

+Register or Login

 Select profile button to update your profile or change your password

+## Ways to use!
 Run locally with either Docker Compose (recommended) or a local Python environment.

 ### Prerequisites